g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 set protocols bgp group iBGP-CGN-AS65020 export Saida-CGN set protocols bgp group iBGP-CGN-AS65020 neighbor 172.16.3.14
 ```
-Here, R3 will advertise an default route and will receive the public prefix of the CGNAT.
-CGNAT will advertise the default route to R3 again, but this time into the VRF, and R3 will advertise this into EVPN.
+Here, R3 advertises a default route globally and receives the public prefix from the CGNAT.
+The CGNAT then turns around and advertises a default route back to R3, but this time into the VRF context.
+R3 takes that default route and stitches it into the EVPN domain as a Type 5 route.
 You got it?
-Yeah, I know.
+I know, it’s a beautiful dance!

-All right, let's check the advertisements now:
+Let's check the BGP advertisements to verify:
 ```
 root@R3> show route advertising-protocol bgp 172.16.3.10